Geometry underlies the mechanical stiffening and softening of an indented floating film: Theory

 We treat the sheet as inextensible but with zero bending cost.
 Such a treatment was used to explain the wrapping of a droplet in a thin sheet \cite{Paulsen15} and the folding of an annular sheet submitted to different inner and outer surface tensions \cite{Paulsen17}, and it is motivated by the weak lateral tension and negligible bending stiffness of these films ($\gamma/Y \rightarrow 0$ and $\epsilon \rightarrow 0$).
 In this asymptotic regime, the only relevant energies are due to gravity and surface tension:

-where $\Delta A_\text{free}$ is the area of the water bath that is exposed by the inward displacement of the sheet and $\zeta(r)$ is the axially-symmetric height profile of the sheet that averages over wrinkles or other microstructures (i.e., the ``gross shape'' of the sheet \cite{Paulsen15}).
+where $\Delta A_\text{free}$ is the area of the water bath that is exposed by the inward displacement of the sheet and $\zeta(r)$ is the axially-symmetric height profile of the sheet that averages over wrinkles or other microstructures (\textit{i.e.,} the ``gross shape'' of the sheet \cite{Paulsen15}).
 The boundary condition from the indenter is: $\zeta(0)=-\delta$.
 The corresponding Euler-Lagrange equation satisfied by the profile that minimizes the energy is:

 In the small-slope limit, Eq.~(\ref{E-L}) reduces to $\zeta''(r)=r\zeta(r)/\lcurv^3$, which is solved by an Airy function [see Eq.~(\ref{Airy}) above].
-For arbitrary slope we solve Eq.~(\ref{E-L}) numerically, yielding the height profiles shown in Fig.~\ref{fig:4}b.
+For arbitrary slope we solve Eq.~(\ref{E-L}) numerically, yielding the height profiles shown in Fig.~\ref{fig:3}.
 At large indentation, $\zeta(r)$ becomes increasingly localized.
-One way to see this is observing the deflection at $r/\ell_\text{curv}=1$, which saturates for large $\delta$.
+(One way to see this is observing the deflection at $r/\ell_\text{curv}=1$, which saturates for large $\delta$.)
 Moreover, the profiles appear to approach a universal curve as $\delta$ increases.
-By analyzing the asymptotic behavior of Eq.~(\ref{E-L}), we find that $\zeta(r)\sim -[3\log (1/r)/2]^{2/3}$ as $r\to 0$, in good agreement with the numerical solution (see SM).
-At the same time, the volume of fluid lifted by the sheet approaches a plateau [Fig.~\ref{fig:4}c] so that the gravitational energy eventually becomes negligible compared to surface energy [Fig.~\ref{fig:4}d].
+By analyzing the asymptotic behavior of Eq.~(\ref{E-L}), we find that $\zeta(r)\sim -[3\log (1/r)/2]^{2/3}$ as $r\to 0$, in good agreement with the numerical solution (see Fig.~S1).
+As the profile approaches this curve, the volume of fluid lifted by the sheet reaches a plateau, so that the gravitational energy eventually becomes negligible compared to surface energy.
 The total energy at large amplitude is thus $U \sim 2\pi \gamma \Rf \delta$, which accounts for the interfacial area of the bath that is exposed as the boundary of the film is pulled inwards.
 This energy scaling recovers Eq.~(\ref{constant}) for the force in regime IV.
-This scenario is corroborated by our measurements of the lifted volume, gravitational energy, and surface energy, as a function of $\delta$ [Fig.~\ref{fig:4}c,d].